 Margate/Ventnor: If you want to say hi to Lucy the Elephant and enjoy some large, clean beaches, Margate and Ventnor are other close options, just south of Atlantic City.
 You will need beach tags for both, and you can stroll or ride bikes on the boardwalk in Ventnor and check the awesome views from the fishing pier.
 For a day trip to Margate, a great spot for parking and restrooms is at Huntington Ave, near the Margate library and the Martin Bloom Community Pavilion.

 Ocean City: It’s not called America’s Greatest Family Resort for nothing.
 In addition to 8 miles of beaches, the boardwalk attractions, rides and food are a major draw for families.
 Beach tags are required for anyone 12 and up, and you will find metered parking on the nearby streets or in paid lots.
 Restrooms can be found interspersed from 1st street to 59th street, but note that the beaches are more crowded in the middle blocks of the boardwalk from 2nd to 13th street.
-Head south for fewer crowds – 34th street has restrooms and also nearby restaurants and the Sandcastle playground.
+Head south for fewer crowds – 34th street beach has restrooms and also nearby restaurants and the Sandcastle playground.

 Point Pleasant: Point Pleasant features a mile of white sand beaches and a family-friendly atmosphere.
 Park near Ocean Ave. near Broadway or in the lot at Arnold Avenue.
 You’ll find your favorite boardwalk food, games, rides, an arcade, mini golf and even an aquarium at Jenkinson’s boardwalk.
 The bath houses are closed currently but the restrooms are open.
 Wristbands are required for beach access.